1) Provide a brief plot line.

 - Develop and use formal and informal checklists.

-Special Education Standards document: access, appropriateness, accountability, and appeals.
+3. Four key areas are defined within the Special Education Standards document: access, appropriateness, accountability, and appeals.

 Access: Students have the right to an educational school year under the school act.